Skip to main content

 Preset themes

 Start with one of 7 preset themes, each with pre-configured colors and fonts.
-These themes are designed with carefully chosen color palettes and typography that work beautifully together.
-Select a theme that matches your brand, then customize any setting to make it uniquely yours.
+These themes use carefully chosen color palettes and typography that work well together.

 Here's what each theme includes: